Dredging

 Surface water body

-Level regulating structure
+Water level regulating structure

-Artwork for regulating water levels.
+Structure for regulating the water level.

 Artwork for separating two different water levels.